-A group of tired looking 617 Squadron officers gather outside their mess for an official photograph, the morning after the Dams Raid.
+A group of tired looking 617 Squadron officers and pilots gather outside their mess for an official photograph, the morning after the Dams Raid.
 Most had been drinking for a number of hours by this stage.
 Sydney Hobday is in the back row, fifth from the right hand side.
 Edward Johnson is also in the back row, third from the right, and Les Knight is in the front row, second from the right. [pic: IWM HU91948]

 Flg Off H S Hobday